lacounty-isab/workshops/docusaurus/docs/postman/welcome.md

 [Postman](https://www.postman.com/) API testing tool in a *teams* context within API projects coordinated by [ISAB](http://ccjcc.lacounty.gov/Subcommittees-Task-Forces/Information-Systems-Advisory-Board-ISAB).
-It doesn't use team features directly, since that would require all participants be members of a Postman team, which is not likely to be the case initially.
-Rather, it only assumes the user is working with the personal workspaces.
-Since many team workspaces originate as personal workspaces that are later shared, the organization and configuration concepts described in this workshop naturally carry over into the team setting.
+It does not incorporate team features directly, since that would require all participants be members of a Postman team, which is not likely to be the case initially.
+Rather, it only assumes the user is working with personal workspaces.
+Since many team workspaces originate as personal workspaces that are later shared, the organization and configuration concepts described in this workshop naturally carry forward to a team setting.

 ## Agenda